-American Journey Grain-Free canned dog food receives the Advisor’s top rating of 5 stars.
+American Journey Grain-Free canned dog food earns the Advisor’s best rating of 5 stars.

-The American Journey Grain-Free product line includes 4 canned dog foods.
+The American Journey Grain-Free product line includes the 4 canned dog foods listed below.

 - American Journey Grain-Free Chicken and Turkey Loaf (4.5 stars) [U]